AdaCore/gnatstudio/docs/users_guide/debugging.rst

 ========================

 GPS is a high-level interface to several debugger backends, in particular :program:`gdb`.
-Each back end has its own advantages, but you can enhance the command line interface to these backends through GPS by using Python.
+Each backend has its own advantages, but you can enhance the command line interface to these backends through GPS by using Python.

-This section provide a small such example whose goal is to provide the notion of "alias" in the debugger console.
-For example, this can be used so that you if type "foo", it executes a longer command, like displaying the value of a variable with a long name.  :program:`gdb` already provides this feature through the :command:`define` keywords, but here we implement that feature using python in GPS.
+This section provides a short such example whose goal is to demonstrate the notion of an "alias" in the debugger console.
+For example, if you type just "foo", it executes a longer command, such as one displaying the value of a variable with a long name. :program:`gdb` already provides this feature through the :command:`define` keywords, but here we implement that feature using Python in GPS.

 GPS provides an extensive Python API to interface with each of the running debuggers.
 In particular, it provides the function "send", used to send a